peterston-e/DeMask/README.md

 # DeMask
-A pricing tool for professional painter and decorators.
+A pricing tool for professional painters & decorators.